 3. School districts do not have to permit lewd and vulgar language that undermine a school’s basic mission

-4. Mandated school prayer is a violation of the no establishment of religion clause of the First Amendment
+4. Allowing students to vote on a prayer led by a student each week at football games violated the no establishment of religion clause of the First Amendment

 What court case ruled that civilians cannot be tried by military commissions during times of war when civilian courts are open and operating?

 3. Munn v Illinois

 Lochner v.
 New York was seen as a setback to what reform movement?

 2. Women’s Suffrage movement